 So what should investors concerned about future changes in tax policy be thinking about now?
 According to Eweka, the single most important step you can take is to meet with your advisor to review your asset location strategy.
 That helps to identify ways you can optimize your planning to not only help protect your assets but take advantage of new opportunities that may arise.

-“The types of challenges savers and investors face today are exactly what the asset location review process is designed to help solve,” he said.
-“It’s important to remember that while equally important, asset allocation is different from asset location.
-While asset allocation is about having the right mix of investments in your portfolio, asset location organizes assets by account types based on how you plan to use them, as well as when they’ll be taxed.”
+“The types of challenges savers and investors face today are exactly what the asset location review process is designed to help solve,” she said.
+Asset location organizes your assets by account types based on how you plan to use them, as well as when they’ll be taxed.”

-Daniello says that reviewing the location of your assets is also highly beneficial because it helps to ensure:
+Eweka says that reviewing the location of your assets can be particularly beneficial during periods of change, because it helps to ensure:

-- You have the right kind of asset in the right account
+- You have the right kind of asset in the right accounts

 - Each asset has a purpose in your overall financial plan

 - You're using smart strategies to help reduce the impact of taxes and market volatility